ncolomer/WaterTankMonitor/README.md

 The firmware was developed using [PlatformIO](https://platformio.org/).
 Project files can be found in [`/Firmware`](https://github.com/ncolomer/WaterTankMonitor/tree/main/Firmware) directory.

-## PTVO firmware characteristics
+## Host PTVO firmware characteristics

+To report measured values via Zigbee, the board need a host PTVO firmware connected on pins PD3(RX) PD4(TX).
-The following infos should help you generate your own custom PTVO firmware + Zigbee2MQTT converter:
+The following infos should help you generate your own custom PTVO firmware:
 ```
 Board type: CC2530
 Device type: Router